 I firmly feel that you get out of therapy what you put into it.
 I often recommend readings, homework, and other exercises or supplements to therapy to holistically improve one’s mental health status.
 I work with other professional health providers to collaborate care and advocate with schools, the court system, and community supports if family’s needs my help.
 If you are ready to dig deep, do some hard work and self-reflection, and are open to making changes, my office might be a good place to get started.
 I look forward to our time together.

 - Graduated cum laude from Christian Theological Seminary with two years of individual supervision and training in Play Therapy, Solution-Focused therapy, Filial Therapy, Cognitive-Behavioral Therapy, Family Systems therapy, and Emotionally Focused Couples Therapy.

 - Obtained award of Purdue University’s Student of the Year in 2007 for the department of Child Development and Family Studies

 - Utilizes Enneagram Typology System to greater dive into the attachment style and relationships of clients with training on finding your number, Enneagram in relationships, spirituality in the Enneagram, Stances, and Triads.

 - Obtained Tier 1 training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) for children, teens and adults

-- Published Playing Out Problems, an article for Indy’s Child magazine
+- Published “Playing Out Problems”, an article for Indy’s Child magazine

 - Co-Authored a chapter in “It’s Not About You: Understanding Adoptee Search, Reunion and Open Adoption” (Edited by Brooke Randolph, LMHC)